 Here is how it helps your business grow exponentially in no time:

 According to the stats, Google ads reach over 80% of the internet audience across the globe.
 As a result, there is no doubt about the efficacy of paid search marketing and its potential to help businesses grow.
-However, none of this is possible without proper market research and robust competitor analysis.
+However, none of this is possible without proper market research and robust PPC competitor analysis.
 Therefore, let’s dive in to explore these aspects.

 This guide will help you understand:

-Whether you are a small business owner, entrepreneur, or market leader in your industry, competitor analysis plays a crucial part in making your marketing strategy successful.
+Whether you are a small business owner, entrepreneur, or market leader in your industry, a PPC competitor analysis plays a crucial part in making your marketing strategy successful.
 Moreover, it is vital to identify the right marketing tactics based on industry trends.
 This is key to building a budget-friendly marketing model that fulfills your business’s needs.

-Competitor analysis is the foundation for any form of marketing, and paid search advertisement is no different.
+A PPC competitor analysis is the foundation for any form of marketing, and paid search advertisement is no different.
 It harvests digital consumer insights into your strategy, helping you make informed decisions for your paid search marketing strategy.

 Knowing your rivals is vital for your paid search strategy, but replicating everything they do isn’t!
 So, here are a few things that a Paid Search Competitive Analysis helps you recognize:

-There are many methods and a vast array of intelligence tools available online for evaluating competitor exposure in paid search and advertising.
-It is possible to retrieve data on keyword performance, keyword volume, and average position through these resources.
+There are many methods and a vast array of intelligence tools available online for evaluating competitor exposure in paid search and PPC advertising.
+It is possible to retrieve PPC data on keyword performance, keyword volume, and average position through these resources.
 You can even find out how long your competitors run their ads for, when they were first and last seen, along with the landing pages they are directed to.

 Most of these competitor intelligence tools offer tiered plans with monthly premiums, while some are available for free.

-If you want a full-fledged resource that provides comprehensive competitor analysis, covering as many metrics as possible, here’s what you need to look for.
+If you want a full-fledged resource that provides comprehensive PPC competitor analysis, covering as many metrics as possible, here’s what you need to look for.

 Choose a tool that allows you to explore:

 You should be able to explore the most valuable and least valuable keywords, current and past keywords, which your competitors are using or have used in the past.
-Also, you need to know the unique or overlapping keywords to understand the competition and the opportunities that your competitors are missing out on.
+Also, you need to know the unique or overlapping keywords to understand the PPC competition and the opportunities that your competitors are missing out on.